Global Oil Supply Routes

 UK Impact

-Cape routing adds 10β14 days and substantial freight cost to UK-bound cargoes from the Middle East and Asia.
+Cape routing adds 10–14 days and substantial freight cost to UK-bound cargoes from the Middle East and Asia.
 This remains embedded in import costs.
-With Hormuz reclosed (18 April 2026), both primary Gulf export corridors are now simultaneously blocked β the compound pressure on UK diesel, jet fuel, and heating oil availability has returned in full.
+With Hormuz still constrained, both primary Gulf export corridors remain under simultaneous pressure — the compound squeeze on UK diesel, jet fuel and heating oil availability persists.

 The Sumed pipeline can carry approximately 2.5 mb/d of crude as a bypass but not refined products.
 UK and European refiners have largely adapted sourcing to Atlantic Basin and North Sea suppliers, but at higher cost.
 A resolution to Houthi attacks remains the necessary condition for Suez Canal volumes to recover.